BioMag/mtbi_meeg/README.md

 Edit the `config_common` by doing the following,

 1. Edit the file `python/processing/config_common.py` and add your user and host to the list.
-There's a commented block you can use as example in line 70.
+There's a commented block you can use as example [here](https://version.aalto.fi/gitlab/heikkiv7/mtbi-eeg/-/blob/main/python/processing/config_common.py#L78).
 2. Add the path for input data and the target path where to put processed data (*only for the the preprocessing pipeline.
 WIP to include also the output from the analysis pipeline*).
 3. Check your system by running the script `python/processing/check_system.py`.

 If everything looks ok, you should be ready to execute the pipeline.
+If folders are missing, please create them.
+These scripts will not create folders automatically.

 ## Data preprocessing pipeline